-"Why are we at the hospital?"
-Harry asked with a shy smile.
+"Why are we at the hospital?" he wondered, looking around in confusion.

-"Your mum's water's broken and she hasn't even noticed.
-Time to meet your baby brother or sister."
+"Your mum's water's broken and she hasn't even noticed."

 "I hope they like me."

-Rose grunted as a nurse helped her out of her seat and into a wheelchair.
+Rose grunted as a nurse helped the Doctor manoeuvre her into a wheelchair.

-"Of course they will," the Doctor smiled as he slung the rucksack over his shoulder again.
+"Of course they will," the Doctor smiled as he took the chair's handles and set off after the nurse.
 "You're going to be a big brother after all.
 And what do big brothers and little babies do best?"

 "Love and care for one another."

 Nine and a half hours later, Harry curled up on the large bed beside his mother, who lay, sweaty and exhausted, against several pillows.
-She held a tiny pink bundle against her chest, in which nestled a slightly red baby girl.
-Wisps of ginger hair clung to her head.
-Tiny, perfectly bowed lips made a little 'o' as her little hand clung to her big brother's finger.
+She held a tiny bundle against her chest, in which nestled a very pink baby girl wrapped in a pink blanket.
+Wisps of ginger hair clung to her head and tiny, perfectly bowed lips made a little 'o' as her little hand clung to her big brother's finger.

-"We thought you could name her," the Doctor said.
+"We thought you could name her," the Doctor grinned.

-A huge smile stretched across his face.
-He perched on Rose's other side, his chest puffed out, one hand stroking Rose's lank hair.
+A huge smile stretched across the child's face to match his father's proud mien.
+He perched on Rose's other side, his chest puffed out with one hand stroking her lank, sweat-darened hair.

 "Really?"
-Harry's eyes widened as he looked into the little face.
+Harry's eyes softened as he looked into the little face.
 "What about Jenny?"